-Winners are selected by a scholarship committee on the basis of:
+Recipients are selected by an external scholarship committee on the basis of:

 - Indication of excellent character

-- Scholastic performance (including but not limited to subjects taken, grade point average, class rank (if your school publishes class rank), ACT or SAT scores
+- Scholastic performance (including but not limited to subjects taken, grade point average, ACT or SAT scores)

 - Essay questions

-For the Pella Engineering Innovation Scholarship, preference will be given to students planning to major in an engineering-related field.
+An Engineering Innovation Scholarship, sponsored by the Pella Engineering Department, will be given to a student planning to major in an engineering or technical-related field.

 The Scholarship Committee

-The Scholarship Committee is comprised of impartial evaluators who are not employed by or connected to Pella Corporation.
+The Scholarship Committee is comprised of impartial evaluators with academic and admissions backgrounds at the collegiate level who are not employed by or connected to Pella Corporation or the Rolscreen Foundation.

-- If the student meets the normal academic progress specified by the institution and if all other qualifications are met, each 4-year scholarship winner will receive $2,000 annually for a maximum of four years and 2-year scholarship winners will receive $750 annually for a maximum of two years.
+- If the student meets the normal academic progress specified by the institution and if all other qualifications are met, each 4-year scholarship recipient will receive $2,500 annually for a maximum of four years and 2-year scholarship recipients will receive $1,000 annually for a maximum of two years.

 Revocation of Scholarship

-- Any Scholarship awarded through this program may be revoked at any time if the scholarship student fails to comply with his or her responsibilities as outlined above.
+- Any scholarship awarded through this program may be revoked at any time if the student fails to comply with his or her responsibilities as outlined above.

-If the amounts received as part of this scholarship program are not used in furtherance of the education of the winner, the awards extended shall be repaid by the individual to the source of the Scholarship.
+- If the amounts received as part of this scholarship program are not used in furtherance of the education of the recipient, the awards extended shall be repaid by the individual to the source of the Scholarship.